 For most of my career, making things with my hands was a private, meditative activity.
 It was a safe place to try new ideas, consider them, revise and iterate until I was ready to share (or more likely, until the deadline).

 Now, I’m self-consciously “making” for an audience.
 Even when not in front of the camera, I'm considering the if/when/how to film a particular process.
 Just the potential for future filming corrupts private thoughts.
-It's a total mind-fuck, making me doubt my own motives.
+It's a total mind-bend, making me doubt my own motives.
 Am I filming myself earnestly creating a genuine innovation?
 Or am I creating new products for the sake of content, to tell the next chapter of the "brand story" for the content-hungry web-nets?
 The chicken and egg problem for 2019: Is storytelling in service to product? or is product in service to the story?

 I know this isn't news: Are you on vacation to experience it or to 'gram it with your selfie stick?
 Etc. But it is new to me, in an everyday sense, as over the last year or so I've made a commitment to marketing Orta, and to growing into a proper business.
 And that means sharing our story.
 And of course, a big part of our story is how we make things, by hand right here in Oakland CA. (See, that's me doing "branded storytelling!")
 Sigh.
 I'm still not sure how I feel about all this.

 Anyway, here with a big dose of meta, are some stills from the video I'm making for Kickstarter about the creation of our newest product, the large microgreen kit that will be available in July (The small kit is available now.
 See, I'm weaving product into the story!):

 I started by drafting the form onto templates, which I transferred onto plywood to make a box the exact dimensions and rough exterior shape of the finished form.

 This is the positive form for what will become the negative space in the planter.
 It's the planting pocket, inside-out.